perplorm/perplorm.github.io/documentation/behaviors/synced-table.markdown

 # Synced Table Behavior #

 The `synced_table` behavior is a new base behavior introduced in ❊ Perpl ❊.
 It's less intended for using it on it's own, but instead provide a generalization for other behaviors.
-Both the `archiveable` and `versionable` now use at it's base and hence inherit from `synced_table`.
+Both the [`archivable`](/documentation/behaviors/archivable.html) and [`versionable`](/documentation/behaviors/versionable.html) now use at it's base and hence inherit from `synced_table`.

 It copies table declaration elements from a source table to a target table (synced table).
 All matching changes to the source table will be automatically applied to the synced table when building migrations or creating model files.
 It is a generalization of functionality from the archiveable behavior, with additional configuration options.

 ## Example Configuration ##

-In the `schema.xml`, use the `<behavior>` tag with the `name="config_store"` parameter to define your config store for each configuration you want to store.
+In the `schema.xml`, use the `<behavior>` tag with the `name="synced_table"` parameter to configure your synced table.

-Let's say you want to template reusable parameters for the `archivable` behavior in your `schema.xml`.
-Give your config store a unique name with the `id` parameter like e.g. `id="my_archivable"`.
-Then define all parameters for this behaviour you want to.

 ```xml
  <behavior name="synced_table">